igorvgp/DS_rossmann_stores/README.md

 </div>

 <p align="justify"> Both Linear Regression and Lasso Regression have worst performances in comparison to the simple Average Model.
-This shows a nonlinear behavior in our dataset, hence the use of more complex models, such as Random Forest, XGBoost and Light GBM. </p>
+This shows a nonlinear behavior in our dataset, hence the use of more complex models, such as Random Forest and XGBoost. </p>

 <p align="justify"> <b> The XGBoost model was chosen for Hyperparameter Tuning.
 Even if Random Forest has the best performance if we look into the metrics, XGBoost would still be better to use, because it's much faster to train and tune </b>. </p>